 Historically the only way to get access to these rates was through a standard Retailer plan, but EnPowered is now allowing homeowners and small businesses the ability to group together to get access to lower commercial rates.

-When energy markets began to be deregulated in the late 1990s in countries around the world (click here to learn more about that) the promise was that energy Retailers would bring innovation to consumer pricing.
+When energy markets began to be deregulated in the late 1990s in countries around the world (you can read more in The Bumpy Road to Energy Deregulation to learn more about that) the promise was that energy Retailers would bring innovation to consumer pricing.
 It was their job to offer unique products and services to customers to help drive down costs for everyone.
 They have begun to deliver on that promise for commercial customers, as many big businesses have found ways to control their energy costs.

 Unfortunately, these savings and benefits have not been passed down to homeowners and small businesses.
 In nearly every market globally, electricity and natural gas rates are consistently higher for low-volume consumers than large-volume users.
 In fact, in most markets, electricity rates have been rising steadily for homeowners and small businesses.